vitorwagner/uol-test-fullstack/README.md

 This is a fullstack application that allows for the management of a client database.
 It allows the user to perform such actions as create new clients, edit existing clients and visualize all current clients in the database.

-It was developed using the Flask framework for the backend and React for the frontend.
+It was developed using the Flask framework for the backend with a SQLite database and React for the frontend.
 This project was developed for the Fullstack Developer Test by UOL.

 ### How to run this project: